Orthotics and prosthetics

 Getting the right orthotic or prosthetic device can be life changing.
 It can give you greater movement, support, comfort – and above all, the opportunity to do more of the things you love.

-Our certified orthotists, prosthetists and pedorthist are passionate about empowering our patients’ rehabilitation through products that support and improve their movement.
+Our certified orthotists, prosthetists and pedorthist are passionate about empowering our patients’ rehabilitation through custom products that support and improve their movement.
 We work to ensure all our devices, whether custom-made or off-the-shelf, provide an optimal fit for each person’s unique needs – helping to promote fast and effective healing.

 Orthotic devices, also called orthoses, are used to treat a variety of orthopedic conditions by either adjusting or providing support for a certain part of the body.
 In some cases, orthoses provide stability (like insoles for shoes), while other times they’re used to limit movement in order to help something heal (like a neck brace).